VUEngine/vuengine.github.io/documentation/tutorial/game-state.md

 While the engine remains in the same state, it will call [GameState::execute](/documentation/api/class-game-state/) once per game frame.
 So far, the `PongState` does override the `execute` method.
 Nor does it override the `exit` method, which is called when the engine's [StateMachine](/documentation/api/class-state-machine/) changes to another [GameState](/documentation/api/class-game-state/).

 Additionally, the [GameState](/documentation/api/class-game-state/) defines the `suspend` and `resume` methods, which intented to give the current [GameState](/documentation/api/class-game-state/) the opportunity to perform optional tasks for suspending and resuming it, like when pausing and unpausing the game.

-The main purpose of a [GameState](/documentation/api/class-game-state/) is to serve as the point of contact between the [VUEngine](https://github.com/VUEngine/VUEngine-Core) and the actual game.
-While it is possible to implement a whole game that runs solely in the `execute` method, the flexibility of the engine shines when using [Stages](/documentation/api/class-stage/).
-They are [Containers](/documentation/api/class-container/) that has [Actors](/documentation/api/class-actor/) as children.